sahilda/CodePath-iOS/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+* The filtersViewController is quite messy and contains lots of custom code for each specific filter.
+It's not clean, though it seems to work :).
+* Making the switch from a Switch to a Button was more difficult than necessary - all of the functions were tied to each element's specific 'select' method.
+This could've been abstracted in the cell class.

-* Settings, down-arrow, the switch, back button, and checkmarks icon were found with [icons8](https://icons8.com).
+* Settings, down-arrow, the switch, back button, map, and checkmarks icon were found with [icons8](https://icons8.com).

 ## License